Manufacturing Intelligence Research

 MIRAGE Lab investigates novel methods for leveraging data and software tools to enable more efficient and intelligent manufacturing processes.
 We predominantly focus on industrial grade additive manufacturing, sometimes referred to as “3D printing,” with applications ranging from aerospace and electronics to pharmaceuticals and personalized medical devices.

 Our team comprises exceptional researchers having diverse backgrounds and prior experiences.
-We are actively seeking new members to join our team.
+We are always seeking new members to join our team.
 Interested individuals are encouraged to find out more and connect with current members.

 Principal Investigator